 Directed development of a paper showing the application, synthesis, and integration of business concepts.
-Prereq: Instructor approval.

-489 Strategic Management 4
+489 Strategic Management

 Integration and application of management, marketing, and finance principles in written and oral case analysis of organizations.
 Consideration of global, ethical, and current social issues.
 Capstone for Accounting, Business Administration, and Management Information Systems majors.
 Prereq: BUSN 340, 350, 360, 430, Senior standing.